samhippo/mpv-scripts/README.md

 #### Usage
 No action is required; Loading happens automatically after playback begins.
 ## ▶️  &nbsp; clean-playlist.lua
-Removes all entries from the current playlist that are not a video file.
+Removes all entries from the current playlist that are not video files.
 #### Installation
 1. Copy [clean-playlist.lua](clean-playlist.lua) to your mpv scripts directory.
 2. Add the following command to **input.conf**